c0deblack/android-programming-kotlin/README.md

 - [Activity.finish()](https://developer.android.com/reference/android/app/Activity#finish())

 ### Challenge #4: Preventing Repeat Answers

+- Added an `isAnswered` Boolean to the `Question` class
+- Added functions to `QuizViewModel` to determine the answer state of the current quesiton
+- Button state loss on configuration change is fixed in Chapter 7, Challenge 10

 ### Challenge #5: Graded Quiz

+- Modified the `checkAnswer()` function to check if all the questions are answered

 ## Chapter 4: Persisting UI State
 [go back to top](https://github.com/c0deblack/android-programming-kotlin/tree/development#table-of-contents)